 Reporting: Mann-Whitney U Test

-Mann-Whitney U with Continuity Correction
+Mann-Whitney U with continuity correction

 When both variables are continuous and non-normal, a continuity correction is applied automatically when tied ranks are present.
-The example below examines whether reaction time for word recognition correlates with token frequency, both of which are highly skewed.

 Both variables are strongly right-skewed, ruling out parametric tests.